Edmund Santhara Kumar Ramanaidu: Corporate career

 Santhara joined Masterskill in October 2004 as the Director of Business Development, where he was tasked with improving the company's growth opportunities.
 In January 2005, he was appointed as the Chief Operating Officer, responsible for overall management.
 In September of the same year, Santhara was promoted to Chief Executive Officer.
 According to the group's website, Masterskill is the largest nursing and allied health sciences education group in Malaysia and one of the largest in the Asia Pacific region.

 In 2017, Santhara announced his decision to quit as the CEO of Masterskill Education Group Bhd (MEGB) to concentrate on his political career.

 Political career

 Santhara contested the Hulu Selangor parliamentary seat as an independent in the 2013 general election (GE13) but gained only 999 votes.
 He stood in the 2018 general election (GE14) in the Segamat parliamentary seat, representing PH-PKR, and was elected with 52.11% of the vote.
+On 6 August 2020, he submitted a lifetime membership to join Malaysian United Indigenous Party, which was accepted.
+However, he left the party on 22 July 2022.

 Controversies

 Santhara had gone on a 55-day holiday trip to visit his wife and children in New Zealand raising allegations that he controversially skipped duties without approved leave amid the travel restrictions during COVID-19 pandemic at the end of 2020.
-He has also been questioned of practising the government double-standards for being allowed to under-go the quarantine at his luxury home whle ordinary people would has to stay at hotel rooms for the 10-day period.
+He has also been questioned of practising the government double-standards for being allowed to undergo the quarantine at his luxury home while ordinary people would has to stay at hotel rooms for the 10-day period.